SamoZ256/metal-air-docs/docs.md

 ## The header

 The header header is rather simple.
 It contains the following information:
-- Source filename - contains the path to the source file.
-Used just for debugging purposes, therefore can be safely omitted.
+- (debug) Source filename - contains the path to the source file.
 - Data layout - TODO
 - Target triple - this is a typical LLVM target triple.
 The format is `<arch>-<vendor>-<system>`.
 The architecture is always `air64` and the vendor is always `apple`.
 The system is the operating system the shader is compiled for and it includes version as well.
 The table of possible values is below:
   | System | Description |